johnwcowan/subsetg-book/intro-020-glossary.md

 write such a string: `'1011011011101010'B` (binary) = `'23123222'B2` (ternary) = `'133352'B3` (octal) = `'B6EA'B4` (hex).

-*bounds*: The lowest and highest possible values of any dimension of an array.
+*lower bound, upper bound*: The lowest and highest possible values of any dimension of an array.
 An array `a(3:5)` has bounds of 3 and 5 in the first (and only) dimension.
 If the lower bound is missing, it is 1, so `a(5)` is the same as `a(1:5)`.
-This is different from other languages, where the lower bound is always 0 and the upper bound is 1 less than the length, so that `a[5]` has bounds of 0 and 4.
+This is different from most other languages, where the lower bound is always 0 and the upper bound is 1 less than the length, so that `a[5]` has bounds of 0 and 4.

 *built-in function*:  One of a list of 83 functions that are a built-in part of PL/I.  They don't have to be declared, but can be.